Fitness training: Elements of a well-rounded routine

 Aerobic activity includes any physical activity that uses large muscle groups and increases your heart rate.
 Try walking, jogging, biking, swimming, dancing, water aerobics — even leaf raking, snow shoveling and vacuuming.

 For most healthy adults, the Department of Health and Human Services recommends that you get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
 The guidelines suggest that you spread out this exercise during the course of a week.
-You can even break up activity into spurts of 10 minutes.
+You can even break up activity into shorter periods of exercise and aim to move more during the day.
+Any amount is better than none at all.

-You can also try high-intensity interval training, which involves alternating short bursts of intense activity (around 30 seconds) with subsequent recovery periods (around 3 to 4 minutes) of lighter activity.
-For example, you could alternate periods of brisk walking with periods of leisurely walking, or include bursts of jogging into your brisk walks.
+You can also try high-intensity interval training, which involves alternating short bursts of intense activity (around 30 seconds) with subsequent recovery periods (around three to four minutes) of lighter activity.
+For example, you could alternate periods of brisk walking with periods of leisurely walking, or include bursts of jogging in your brisk walks.

 Muscular fitness is another key component of a fitness training program.
 Strength training can help you increase bone strength and muscular fitness, and it can help you manage or lose weight.
 It can also improve your ability to do everyday activities.
 Aim to include strength training of all the major muscle groups into your fitness routine at least twice a week.